 Invertibrates have no backbone.
-Some examples are spiders. insects, crabs.
-They have an exoskeletin hard shell.
+Some examples are speders, insects, crabs.

+They have an exoskeletin which means it has a hard shell

 The following examples are from children who staff at St Andrew's have declared as 'greater depth'.
 A comment has been added to each example to give insight as to why it could be considered greater depth work.